-You are meant to taste the whiskey in this cake!
+It’s called Irish Whiskey Cake, so you will taste the whiskey!
 It’s not just an accent flavor, it’s the star of the show.
-The glaze on this cake is not shy with the liquor.
 You get honey-kissed, whiskey flavor in every bite.

 That’s glaze though!
 Of course I needed to taste the glaze before I put it on the cake.
 In my head I was pretty sure the flavors would work but, OH MY that’s good stuff.